Merovex/hugo-merovex.com/_posts/2015/2015-01-11-problem-for-self-publishers.markdown

 image: 3210361541_c2d900c0ac_o.jpg
 category: Writing
 keywords: kindle unlimited, self-publisher, quitters
-description: Earlier this week, a fellow self-publisher complained about the negative impact of Kindle Unlimited.
-I disagreed with her.
-Either way, the market is not driving me out.
+description: Changes in the market should not be a reason to complain, but to improve.
 author: Ben Wilson
 tags:
 - Publishing